IosifMihaescu/Adblock-On-Off-Hosts-Windows-File/README.md

 Usage
 -----
-      After the installation, just type in the Windows Search Bar "Adblock" or "Adblock OFF", if everything is ok you should see the shortcut, run it.
+      After the installation, just type in the Windows Search Bar "Adblock" or "Adblock OFF" if everything is ok you should see the shortcut "Adblock OFF", run it.
       (The shortcut's name "Adblock OFF" should turn to "Adblock ON")

 Enjoy!